July 05, 2019

-Sean Dickson, JD, MPH, West Health Policy Center, Washington, DC, and Ian Reynolds, MPH, Pew Charitable Trusts, conducted an investigation into whether drug manufacturers’ net revenue increased and now recommend that policy makers consider the role of 340b discounts when evaluating policies to lower drug spending.
+Sean Dickson, JD, MPH, West Health Policy Center, Washington, DC, and Ian Reynolds, MPH, Pew Charitable Trusts, conducted an investigation into whether drug manufacturers’ net revenue increased after list price reductions for hepatitis C treatments under new changes in pharmacy benefit manager and 340B program discounts and now recommend that policy makers consider the role of 340b discounts when evaluating policies to lower drug spending.

-Mr Dickson and Mrs Reynolds observed manufacturer and 340B health care facility net revenues from 2016 to 2018.
+The cross-sectional analysis of Medicare Part D claims for hepatitis C treatments observed manufacturer and 340B health care facility net revenues from 2016 to 2018.
 Among the eligible claims were ledipasvir with sofosbuvir (Harvoni; Gilead Sciences Inc), sofosbuvir with velpatasvir (Epclusa; Gilead Sciences Inc), and elbasvir with grazoprevir (Zepatier; Merck).
-In the second half of 2018, these 3 treatments’ prices reduced by 60% or more, a rare occurance for brand-name drugs even with the introduction of generic competition.
+In the second half of 2018, these 3 treatments’ prices reduced by 60% or more.
+Mr Dickson and Mr Reynolds noted that such price decreases for brand-name drugs are rare, even with the introduction of generic competition.

 “In this cross-sectional analysis of 112 630 Medicare Part D hepatitis C treatment claims for 3 drugs in calendar year 2016, estimated manufacturer net revenues increased by 28% after manufacturers reduced the list price of these treatments,” explained Mr Dickson and Mr Reynolds in the study’s abstract.
 “Net revenues for 340B health care organizations for these 3 treatments were estimated to have decreased by 74% after these list price reductions.”